Three-dimensional GRMHD Simulations of Rapidly Rotating Stellar Core-Collapse: SUMMARY AND DISCUSSIONS

 \section{SUMMARY AND DISCUSSIONS}

 Having a focus on the GW signals, we have presented results from 3D GR-MHD core-collapse simulations of a 20\,M$_\odot$ star with spectral neutrino transport.
 We have computed four models by parametrically changing the initial angular velocity and the strength of the magnetic fields in the core.
-Our results showed that the MHD outflows are produced only for models (two out of four), to which rapid rotation and strong magnetic fields are initially imposed.
+Our results showed that the MHD outflows are produced only for models (two out of four), to which magnetic field strengths of 10$^{12}$\,G and rotation rates of 1 or 2 rad\,s$^{-1}$ are initially imposed in the core.
 Seen from the direction perpendicular to the rotational axis, a characteristic waveform was obtained, which exhibits a monotonic time increase in the wave amplitude.
 As previously identified, this stems from the propagating MHD outflows along the axis.
 We showed that the GW amplitude from anisotropic neutrino emission becomes more than one order-of-magnitude bigger than that from the matter contribution, whereas seen from the rotational axis, both of the two components are in the same order-of-magnitudes.
 Due to the Christodoulou-Epstein memory effect, the frequency of the neutrino GW from our full-fledged 3D-MHD models is in the range less than $\sim 10$Hz.
 Toward the future GW detection for a Galactic core-collapse supernova, if driven by the MR mechanism, we point out that the planned next-generation detector as DECIGO is needed not to miss the low-frequency signals.

 Finally, we shall discuss several major limitations of our work In this study, we present a sample of simulations, due to the computational expense, though extending the number of the models of \cite{KurodaT21}.
 Apparently one of the most urgent tasks in the future is to perform more systematic simulations to obtain a clear understanding how the MHD dynamics is affected by (the subtle change in) the initial strength of rotation and magnetic fields in the core.
 As the explosion mechanism significantly depends on the strength of rotation and magnetic fields \citep[classified as $\nu$, $\nu$--$\Omega$ and MR in][]{Obergaulinger20}, so do the explosion energy (e.g., $\sim 10^{52}$\,erg in \citealt{Obergaulinger21} and $\sim 10^{51}$\,erg in other simulations).
 The shape of magnetic fields also affects the explosion dynamics \citep{Bugli20,Bugli21,Bugli23}.
 In addition, the mass of progenitor bifurcates the formation of the compact objects after the explosion, namely, neutron star, magnetar and black hole \citep{Aloy21,Obergaulinger22}.